andgineer/sorokin.engineer/posts/en/_posts/2017-04-30-dac_raspberry_pi_pcm5102.md

 ## How to setup I2S DAC in Volumio

-* Open volumio web-interface - if you have only one volumio you can use [http://volumio.local](http://volumio.local)
+* Open volumio web-interface - if you have only one volumio in your network you can use [http://volumio.local](http://volumio.local)
-* Press on cog on top right corner of volumio window
+* Press on cog on the top right corner of volumio window
 * Select `Playback` menu item
 * Switch on I2S DAC and for I2S driver select `Generic I2S DAC`
 * Press `Apply`